meteorhacks/cluster/README.md

 ## MicroServices

-With Microservices, we build apps as a set of tiny services rather creating a monolithic app.
+With Microservices, we build apps as a set of tiny services rather than create a monolithic app.
 These services can be deployed independently.

-Cluster is a tool which built for Microservices.
+Cluster is a tool which has built-in support for Microservices.
 With cluster, you can manage a set of Microservices very easily.
-Cluster helps for Microservices in many ways:
+Cluster has many features that are perfect for Microservices:

 * Register and Discover Services
 * Discover DDP Connections in both client and server
-* Load Balancing, and Failovers
+* Load Balancing and Failovers

 ### A Simple app based on Microservices

-Let's say we need to build an our own version of Atmosphere to search packages.
-So, we decided to build it with Microservices.
-So, we've two such services:
+For example, if we want to build our own version of Atmosphere to search Meteor packages and we decided to build it with Microservices.
+In this case, we'd have two such services:

 * search - handles searching
 * web - has the UI

-Each of these services is an it's own Meteor app.
+Each of these services is it's own Meteor app.

-> web is an special kind of service which serves UI component related to the cluster.
+> web is a special kind of service which serves UI components related to the cluster.
 So, we handle it in a different way.
-So, keep in mind to define your UI related service in the web service.
+Keep in mind that you will have to define your UI related service within the web service.
 >
 > Right now, you can only have one service to serve UI related components.
 But, you can have many instances of that service.

 ### Service Registration & Discovery

 First we need a Mongo URL for the cluster.
-That's how cluster communicate with each nodes.
+That's how cluster communicates with each node.
 It's better if you can create a separate MongoDB ReplicaSet for that.
 It doesn't need to have oplog support.

-Next, we can add following configuration to the **search** service inside the `server/app.js`.
+Next, we add the following configuration to the **search** service inside  `server/app.js`.

 ~~~js
 Cluster.connect("mongodb://mongo-url");